janani-s-d-8/Amazon-Prime-Video-EDA/README.md

 - IMDb score trends show most content scores between 6–8.

 ## 📈 Visualizations
-All charts are embedded in the Jupyter Notebook (Colab).
+All charts are embedded in the Google Colab.

 ---